Product Review

 Buy the Kensington Pro Fit Ergo if:

-- You have medium to large hands (17.5–21cm hand length)
+- You have medium to large hands (17.5–21cm measured from wrist crease to fingertip)

-- You do not need Bluetooth connectivity
+- You do not require Bluetooth connectivity or multi-device switching

 Skip the Kensington Pro Fit Ergo if:

-- You need Bluetooth for tablet or multi-device switching
+- You need Bluetooth for tablet or multi-device switching (consider the Perixx PERIMICE-720 or Logitech MX Vertical)

 Frequently Asked Questions